wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 ```
 If you are using conda, this should be:
 ```
-conda install -y Django pytest
+(venv) $ conda install -y Django pytest
 ```

-It is worth using this first week to read up on Django as we will be using it throughout the class [https://docs.djangoproject.com/en/4.1/intro/tutorial01/].
+Read up on Django,  we will be using it throughout the class [https://docs.djangoproject.com/en/5.0/intro/tutorial01/].
 Each Django application is backed by a database.
 You need to create this database:

 ```
 (venv) $ cd attendancechimp/
 (venv) $ python manage.py migrate